 Details are explained in the Audio preferences of Soundpad when you click the question marks therein.

-It is the volume, that you can configure in this panel in Windows' audio preferences.Changing the microphone volume level or muting it does not affect Soundpad.
+It is the volume, that you can configure in this panel in the audio preferences of Windows.

-It means, that even if your microphone is muted and you play a sound with Soundpad, others will hear that sound.
+If you play a sound with Soundpad while your microphone is muted, others will hear that sound.

 Soundpad's algorithm is based on the EBU 128 recommendation, which is also used by European television and radio stations.

-This works independently of channels, meaning that a stereo file with a quiet left channel and a loud right channel will get normalized, so that both channels have the same volume.
+This works for each channel separately, meaning that a stereo file with a quiet left channel and a loud right channel will get normalized, so that both channels have the same volume.

 It can be of help if you're using voice activation instead of push-to-talk in your

-Sometimes sounds may start off a little too quietly, so that the voice activation threshold is met too late and the beginning of the sound is not transmitted to your interlocuters.
+Sometimes sounds may start off a little too quietly, so that the voice activation threshold is met too late and the beginning of the sound is not transmitted to your interlocutors.